 Leave wheelchairs or other such equipment behind if they make movement of the persons with disabilities awkward, or ask another individual to carry the equipment separately; - If persons with disabilities cannot be transported from the building without using an elevator, assist persons with disabilities to the nearest fire tower on each floor of the building.
-Be prepared to notify rescue personnel immediately upon their arrival of the location of persons with disabilities in such rescue areas; - Once outside, proceed to the designated assembly area on campus.
-Stay in the assembly area until told to leave: - Keep streets, fire lanes, hydrant areas, and walkways clear for emergency vehicles and personnel; - Immediately notify emergency personnel of any injured persons, disabled person and individuals remaining in the affected building; - Do not return to an evacuated building unless told to do so by emergency personnel or College officials.
+Be prepared to notify rescue personnel immediately upon their arrival of the location of persons with disabilities in such rescue areas: - Once outside, proceed to the designated assembly area on campus.
+Stay in the assembly area until told to leave: - Keep streets, fire lanes, hydrant areas, and walkways clear for emergency vehicles and personnel; - Immediately notify emergency personnel of any injured persons, disabled person and individuals remaining in the affected building; - Do not return to an evacuated building unless told to do so by Emergency Personnel or Public Safety. - An assembly area to be used by personnel who are evacuated from their building.
+This area is to be used as a meeting place to ensure building occupants have been accounted for and also a place to wait to receive further instruction by emergency responders.

-Evacuat ion Assembly Areas
+Evacuation Assembly Areas

 Building Assembly Areas (On-Campus)

-Alumnae Hall Cardinal parking lot
+Alumnae Hall Community Center parking lot

-Cardinal Building Connelly Green-by flag pole
+Community Center Connelly Green-by flag pole

-Chapel Chapel rear
+Chapel Chapel rear-grassy area

 Connelly Hall Connelly Green-by flag pole

 Good Counsel Chapel lawn side

 Gracemere Hall School of the Holy Child parking lot

 Heffernan Hall Tennis courts-grassy area

 Kaul Hall Connelly Green-by flag pole

 Lawrence Hall Chapel lawn side

 Library Connelly Green-by flag pole

 Main Building Chapel lawn side

 Mayfield Hall Connelly Green-by flag pole

-McShain/Rotwitt Connelly- rear grassy area
+McShain/Rotwitt/Brown Connelly- rear grassy area

-White Hall Cardinal parking lot
+White Hall Community Center parking lot